Overview

 - Applied to all bookings from this agency

-- Can be overridden on individual proposals
+- Can be overridden on individual Journeys

 - Different rate for special circumstances

-- Set in proposal settings
+- Set in Journey settings

 - Document custom rates in notes